Billing Account

 billing_billingstable records every transaction as an immutable entry with signed deltas (amount_token,amount_credit) and post-transaction snapshots (balance_token_snapshot,balance_credit_snapshot).Monthly Token Top-Up: Tokens are replenished monthly via a cron-driven top-up process.
 The top-up is recorded as a

-top_uptransaction in the ledger.Token-Eligible Services: VN calls (1 token/minute) and SMS (10 tokens/message) consume tokens first, then overflow to credits.
+top_uptransaction in the ledger.Token-Eligible Services: VN calls (1 token/minute), TTS (3 tokens/minute), and recording (3 tokens/minute) consume tokens first, then overflow to credits.

-Credit-Only Services: PSTN calls and number purchases always use credits directly.
+Credit-Only Services: PSTN calls, SMS, email, and number purchases always use credits directly.

 Free Services: Extension-to-extension calls and direct extension calls incur no charges.